rhsgsa/threat-detection-demo/README.md

 01. Set the `KUBECONFIG` environment variable to point to the new cluster

+01. Setup the ingress with certificates from Let's Encrypt

+		./scripts/setup-letsencrypt

+	Note: After the certificates have been installed, you will need to edit `kubeconfig` and comment out `.clusters[*].cluster.certificate-authority-data`

+01. Setup the cluster to run KServe

+		make configure-infra

+	This does the following:

+	*   Enables user workload monitoring
-01. Deploy the NFD and Nvidia GPU operators
+	*   Deploys the NFD and Nvidia GPU operators
+	*   Deploys the OpenShift Serverless operator
+	*   Deploys the OpenShift Service Mesh operator
+	*   Deploys the OpenShift AI operator
+	*   Sets up OpenShift AI
+	*   Deloys Minio
+	*   Uploads the mistral model to Minio

+01. Deploy KServe / vLLM with mistral

-		make deploy-nvidia
+		make deploy-llm

 01. Deploy all components